 When someone asks me what I do for a living I typically say I’m a real estate developer.
 While thats true it’s one of several things I like to keep myself busy with.
 I’m a green building consultant, a serial entrepreneur on my 7th company, a triathlete, wellness expert, inventor, and author.
 All that really means is I get lots and lots of email everyday and they usually cover a broad range of topics.
 One of my companies is called Less Doing, which I co-founded with Jameson Detweiller.
 We believe that there is a better way to do everything.
 We try to attack every problem with tactics falling under three categories.
 Optimize, Automate, Outsource.
 The entire point of everything we do is to free up time and more importantly brain power so you can do other more enjoyable things with your resources.
 Read More

 This is a guest post from Gordon Cieplak, Creative Director at 8tracks and the principal of Handsome Code.
 You can find him @gordoncc on Twitter and grdn.cc on Tumblr, his preferred methods of distraction.

 Email is awesome.
-It is the foundation for all electronic communication.
-(You know, after things like math, transistors, TCP/IP, etc.) Basically, every ‘tech start-up’ in New York is an elaborate way to send an email that says ‘Hey, look at me!’ or ‘Hey, look at this stuff I like!’
+It’s the foundation for much electronic communication.
+You know, after things like math, transistors, TCP/IP, etc. Basically, every tech start-up in New York is an elaborate way to send an email that says “Hey, look at me!” or “Hey, look at this stuff I like!”
+Read More

 Sarah Price, Gmail’s community manager, weighed in on the first installment of Betabeat’s how-we-email-now series on Google+.
 She had a few tips–Priority Inbox is highly customizable, she emphasizes–but she pointed us to the ultimate in Gmail mastery: Gmail engineer Balázs Szabó recently up his own Gmail productivity flow.
 We read it and we were all like, “woah.”
 Read More